metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_bgp_peering_policy_v2alpha1_manifest.md

 Optional:

 - `restart_time_seconds` (Number) RestartTimeSeconds is the estimated time it will take for the BGP session to be re-established with peer after a restart.
 After this period, peer will remove stale routes.
 This is described RFC 4724 section 4.2.

+<a id="nestedatt--spec--virtual_routers--pod_ip_pool_selector"></a>
+### Nested Schema for `spec.virtual_routers.pod_ip_pool_selector`

+Optional:

+- `match_expressions` (Attributes List) matchExpressions is a list of label selector requirements.
+The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--virtual_routers--pod_ip_pool_selector--match_expressions))
+- `match_labels` (Map of String) matchLabels is a map of {key,value} pairs.
+A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is 'key', the operator is 'In', and the values array contains only 'value'.
+The requirements are ANDed.

+<a id="nestedatt--spec--virtual_routers--pod_ip_pool_selector--match_expressions"></a>
+### Nested Schema for `spec.virtual_routers.pod_ip_pool_selector.match_labels`

+Required:

+- `key` (String) key is the label key that the selector applies to.
+- `operator` (String) operator represents a key's relationship to a set of values.
+Valid operators are In, NotIn, Exists and DoesNotExist.

+Optional:

+- `values` (List of String) values is an array of string values.
+If the operator is In or NotIn, the values array must be non-empty.
+If the operator is Exists or DoesNotExist, the values array must be empty.
+This array is replaced during a strategic merge patch.